 What does an Electrical Fitter do?

 An electrical fitter is someone who designs, installs, and maintains wiring from private homes to power plants.
 Before beginning a career in electrical fitting, people must first complete training.
-Depending on the country, this may entail a four-year apprenticeship followed a certification exam to confirm competency in electrical wiring and related topics.
-The amount of money a person earns is determined where she works and whether or not she has any special qualifications.
+Depending on the country, this may entail a four-year apprenticeship followed by a certification exam to confirm competency in electrical wiring and related topics.
+The amount of money a person earns is determined by where she works and whether or not she has any special qualifications.

 Working as an electrical fitter necessitates a thorough understanding of electrical systems and circuits of various sizes, as well as the local electrical code.
 A fitter can evaluate an existing system to see if it meets standards and if there are any safety or efficiency issues, as well as design a new system from the ground up.
 Electrical fitters can work as independent contractors or for larger companies, and they may be eligible for benefits such as pensions.

 In environments where electrical systems are critical and must be kept in good working order, some electrical fitters provide full-time support and maintenance.
-Electricians are employed the military to maintain their systems, and they can also work on factory floors and in other settings where complex electrical equipment is used on a regular basis.
+Electricians are employed by the military to maintain their systems, and they can also work on factory floors and in other settings where complex electrical equipment is used on a regular basis.
 Others may work for contracting firms that dispatch workers to various jobs based on customer requests.

 Working as an electrical fitter can necessitate tolerance for claustrophobic, filthy, and dusty conditions.
 People may be required to crawl beneath floors or rooflines, as well as work in maintenance shafts and other cramped areas.
 The job also necessitates familiarity with electricity, as well as good observational and detail-oriented skills.
 The electrical fitter must be able to recognize an electrical system problem quickly, as well as identify any installation errors, such as failing to tighten a wire, before they become a problem.